 Pros of Using Chemicals

 - Chemicals help you sanitize your water more frequently, meaning your water will be less prone to bacteria.
+Overall, this will provided a low maintenance hot tub experience.

 Cons of Using Chemicals